Fidel Castro—10 Amazing Facts About Cuba's Cigar-Loving Communist.

-In 2015, U.S. President Barack Obama normalized relations between the United States and its neighbor Cuba.
+In 2015, then-U.S. President Barack Obama normalized relations between the United States and its neighbor Cuba.

-Until 2006, when he stepped down and turned the government over to his brother Raul, Fidel Castro was the third longest-serving head of state at the time.
-Only the King of Thailand and Queen Elizabeth of Great Britain have ruled longer.
+Until 2006, when he stepped down and turned the government over to his brother Raul, Fidel Castro had been the third longest-serving head of state at the time.
+Only the King of Thailand and Queen Elizabeth of Great Britain had ruled longer.

 During that time span, Castro stayed in power longer than nine U.S. presidents, starting with Eisenhower in 1959, and ending with Barack Obama when Castro left office during Obama's second year in office.
-The venerable and beloved leader will pass away in 2016.
+The venerable and beloved leader passed away in 2016.

 Here are some fascinating and little-known facts about this 20th century Cuban revolutionary.